 4) Thanks to a mail-in offer, there are nearly four times as many 1915 Joe Jacksons on the market compared to the ultra-scarce 1914, and they’re usually in better condition.
 It’s a true classic, considered among the all-time great cards.

-You can usually find one in a catalog auction and they usually show up on eBay, too (like these).
+You can usually find one in a catalog auction and occasionally on eBay, too.
 You’ll pay a few thousand for one—but your man cave’s coolness factor will be through the roof.

 5) Unless you’re a die-hard vintage collector from way back, you may not realize that Hank Aaron has two rookie cards.
 The 1954 Topps is the one everyone wants and the one that’ll cost you $3,000 and up for anything close to near mint.
 That year, however, Milwaukee-based Johnston Cookies produced a set of Braves cards and Aaron is in it.